Lucas-mother3/suckless-utils/README.md

 - libconfig(-devel or -dev)
 - OpenSSL or libssl(-devel or -dev)
 - meson

+Refer to patches.def.h and config.mk for additional patch-related requirements.
 ```

+### Compiling the whole thing
+1. Install necessary tools and libraries
 2. Clone this repository (`git clone --recurse-submodules`)
 3. Change directory to what suckless software do you want to use
-4. Remove the `config.h` file, to make sure all patches are applied correctly
+4. Remove the `config.h`, and `patches.h` files, to make sure all patches are applied correctly
 5. Copy `make clean install` and paste it on your terminal
 6. Building the spmenu submodule included in this repo (by speedie) would strictly use meson as it's build system.
     1. For that, `cd` to the spmenu folder.